cjwest13/donor-integration-service/README.md

 # Getting Started

 ### About Application
-The application is an integration service between donation platforms and the donor database platform [Bloomerang](https://bloomerang.co). <br/><br/> This project is still under development!
+The application is an integration service between donation platforms (current use Case is [ActBlue](https://secure.actblue.com/)) and the donor database platform
+[Bloomerang](https://bloomerang.co). <br/><br/> This project is still under development!

 ### To Do List